2001herne/ps1Helpers/README.md

 ## Installing
 Currently, as I am really only putting this out there as a here, see what you want to do with it sort
-of thing, there are no packages distributed for any linux distro.
-With that said, an Arch linux
+of thing, there are no packages distributed for any Linux distro.
-PKGBUILD can be found [here](https://github.com/2001herne/ps1Helpers-PKGBUILD).